The Three Levels of Motivation for Real Thing Dharma

 Putting a Safe Direction in Our Lives: Taking Refuge

-I’m not so keen on the term “refuge,” which seems a little misleading by sound too passive, as though we go to the Buddha as a savior, “Oh Buddha, save me!”
+I’m not so keen on the term “refuge,” which seems a little misleading by sounding too passive, as though we go to the Buddha as a savior, “Oh Buddha, save me!”
 Nor is it like we’re animals being taken to a wildlife refuge.
 We’re talking about something very active, and not passive at all.
 I describe this as putting a “safe direction” into our lives; if we go in this direction, then we protect ourselves from experiencing worse rebirths, uncontrollably recurring rebirth altogether, as well as the inability to help others as effectively as possible.

 “Dharma,” the word that is usually translated as the teachings of Buddha, actually refers to a preventative measure.
 It’s something we incorporate in ourselves so as to prevent or avoid future problems and suffering.
 We put these measures in our lives, in order to avoid the three problems of worse rebirths, rebirth altogether, and the inability to help others fully.